COLUMN: Ghostly happenings in Englewood

 Look for the Royal Casino house next time you drive down West Dearborn Street.
 It sits next to Kelly’s Tavern.
 It possibly houses a whole gang of ghosts.

-The original Royal Casino was located a little offshore, on stilted legs, with a long pier connecting it to land at the end of West Dearborn Street.
+The original Royal Casino was located a little offshore, on stilts, with a long pier connecting it to land at the end of West Dearborn Street.

 The Florida land boom came to a screeching halt in 1927, the stock market then crashed and the cash flow into Englewood ceased abruptly.
 The Royal Casino was abandoned.